tupacmoche/NYU-Intro-to-Python-Summer-2018/06-06-2018-Intro-and-Git/pair_programming/commit_from_the_command_line.md

 Inside the file type something like this
 ```
 # Hello!
 Hello world!
-I'm so stoked about this class
+I'm so stoked about this class.
 ```

 ## Step 4: Add this back to GitHub